TYPO3/Fluid/Documentation/Syntax/Escaping.rst

 Using ViewHelper chaining if possible
 -------------------------------------

-A lot of ViewHelpers that perform changes on a single value also accept that value as child value.
+Many ViewHelpers that perform changes on a single value also accept that value as a child value.
 This allows a much cleaner syntax if you combine multiple ViewHelpers for one value: